 Step One

-The first step involves “hyperstimulation” of your ovaries, which is done by using three hormones.
+The first step in the egg donation process involves “hyperstimulation” of your ovaries, which is done by using three hormones.
 The first drug (Gonadotropin) is one that suppresses the hormone that your body uses to initiate egg maturation.
-This allows physicians to begin controlling your egg production.
+This stage allows physicians to begin controlling your egg production.

 Step Two

-The second step is to administer a follicle stimulating hormone (by dint of daily injections) that encourage the development of egg follicles.
-This increases the number of eggs that can be harvested.
+The second step is to administer a follicle-stimulating hormone (by dint of daily injections) that encourages the development of egg follicles, which increases the number of eggs that can be harvested.
 The third hormone involves an injection of human Chorionic Gonadotropin, which triggers ovulation.

 Step Three

-The third step involves harvesting the eggs.
-This is done with a medical procedure in which the donor is mildly sedated.
-The physician then uses a suctioning needle inserted into each ovary in order to remove the mature eggs called Oocytes from the follicles.
+The third egg donation step involves harvesting the eggs.
+This step is a medical procedure in which the donor is mildly sedated.
+The physician then uses a suctioning needle inserted into each ovary in order to remove the mature eggs, called Oocytes, from the follicles.
 Donors are often prescribed an antibiotic as a way to prevent an infection from taking hold after the egg retrieval procedure is done.
 The donors then go home, often resting for a day or two before resuming their normal activities.

-A week after the procedure, we give you a check-up a checkup that includes an ultrasound examination of the ovaries just to make sure all is well.
+A week after the procedure, we give you a check-up that includes an ultrasound examination of the ovaries just to make sure all is well.

 Sometimes, specialists at the facility may freeze some or all of the embryos for later use or implantation in different women.